Collaborator supports reviewing presentations of the following formats:

 Click and hold the Move Comment handle ().

-Drag the handle to the new position in the document.
+Drag the handle to the new position.

 com.smartbear.diff.image.resolution.scaleJava VM option, restart Collaborator server and clear browser cache.